 - 6.3.1. holds ultimate responsibility for safeguarding and child protection in the school; - 6.3.2. acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - 6.3.3.
 Encourages a culture of listening to children and taking account of their wishes and feelings; - 6.3.4. is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - 6.3.5.
-Will refer a child if there are concerns about possible abuse, to the Children's Services Local Referral, Intervention and Assessment Service Team, and act as a focal point for staff to discuss concerns.
+Will refer a child if there are concerns about possible abuse, to the Children's Services Local Referral, C-SPA Team, and act as a focal point for staff to discuss concerns.
 Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form (MARF); - 6.3.6.
 Will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - 6.3.7.
-Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - 6.3.8.
-Will ensure that an indication of the existence of the additional file in 6.3.7 above is marked on the pupil records; - 6.3.9.
-Will ensure that when a pupil leaves the school, their child protection file is passed to the new school (separately from the main pupil and ensuring secure transit) and that confirmation of receipt is obtained;
+Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday.
+Online files will be archived on CPOMS until this date; - 6.3.8.
+Will ensure that an indication of the existence of the additional file (either hard copy of on CPOMS) in 6.3.7 above is marked on the pupil records; - 6.3.9.
+Will ensure that when a pupil leaves the school, their child protection file is passed to the new school (separately from the main pupil and ensuring secure transit) and that confirmation of receipt is obtained.
+CPOMS files will be transferred electronically or printed and delivered to the new school and their DSL team;

-&lt;sup>4 All new referrals go to the Referral, Intervention and Assessment Service for each area operating 8.00am to 6.00pm.
+&lt;sup>4 All new referrals go to the Children's Single Point of Access (C-SPA) Team for each area operating 8.00am to 6.00pm.
 DSLs may consult with an Assistant Team Manager by telephoning the Area Team.
 In an emergency out of hours, referrals can be made to the Emergency Duty Team on 01483 517898.

-&lt;sup>5 On line forms will be e-mailed from the Children's Services Area Team
+&lt;sup>5 On line forms will be e-mailed from the cspa@surrey.gov.uk